adwardstark/kickstart_appium/README.md

 #### Pre-requisites

-To run these sample tests you need to get the core component on your machine:
+To run these samples you need to install the core components like Android SDK, Xcode( for iOS ) on your machine along with the following tools:

 - Appium
   ```bash